weiks/flatfooted/README.md

   with the following structure:
   - `site_name` (dictionary):
     - `base_url` (string): URL used to fix relative URLs within crawled pages.
+    - `javascript` (boolean): if `True`, Selenium will be used instead of Scrapy's default headless browser/parser.
+Default is `False`.
+    - `headless` (boolean): If `javascript` is `True`, then this option will be used.
+If it is `True` Selenium will run in headless mode, otherwise you will be need a windowing system to actually see the browser window.
+      Default is `False`.
+    - `cookies` (list of dictionaries): where each dictionary has `name` and `value` keys, one pair for each cookie.
+Default is no custom cookies.
     - `search` (dictionary): specification for search parameters for site.
       - `query` (string): URL used for searching (with `{}` where search strings should appear).